Welcome to today's edition of the Rush 24-7 podcast.

 They're finding out this isn't the case.

-And this NBC Wall Street Journal poll it has Obama at 42% was taken before that lie became front-page news, which it has in this in this week.
+And this NBC Wall Street Journal poll that has Obama at 42% was taken before that lie became front page news, which it has in this week.

 This poll captures the sediment of those people sampled who were aware of the non-functioning Obamacare website.